 For executive business portraits, the executives are generally seated against solid color backgrounds and lit with light from a soft box or even a window.
 A second light source can also be used to increase or reduce shadows.
 This source could be a reflector, a sun blocker or a second light.
 If the background is dark, a background or hair light may be required to highlight the hair and pull the subject away from blending with the background.
 The same concept is used when photographing a business portrait, with an office or boardroom as the background.
 Use smooth, soft light with just the right amount of shadow for detail in both the subject and background.
-For samples of this check out the photography studio Southwest Portraits.
-They have a lot of great samples of this.

 Another point to consider and maybe the most important is use rights of the images.
 Many photographers fees cover only limited use of the photos.
 They may allow web use but not print use for the price charged.
 Others limit the time and require additional fees to be paid every year.
 I suggest asking for unlimited use rights and rights to print the images you pay for.